How can we help you today?

 How to build a seasonal forecast step-by-step

-You don’t need a PhD in statistics to create a useful forecast.
-With the right data and tools, even small businesses can make informed, data driven decisions.
-Here’s how to build a seasonal forecast that works in 2025:
+You don’t need a PhD in statistics or an MBA to create a useful forecast.
+With the right data and tools, even small businesses can make informed, data-driven decisions.

 1. Collect and clean historical data

-1. Identify seasonal patterns
+2. Identify seasonal patterns

-1. Use tools to model forecasts
+3. Use tools to model forecasts

-1. Adjust for external factors
+4. Adjust for external factors

-1. Review and optimize regularly
+8. Review and optimize regularly

-Step 1.
-Collect and clean historical data
+Step 1: Collect and clean historical data

 Start by building a clear picture of your past performance, what customers bought, when they bought it, and how those patterns shifted across months, seasons, or key events.
 Aim for at least one to three years of reliable data from across your business:

-• Analyze sales reports.
-Break down online and in-store performance by product and time period to uncover where demand spikes or drops.
+• Analyze sales reports: Break down online and in-store performance by product and time period to uncover where demand spikes or drops.

-• Study customer behavior.
-Look at return rates, support inquiries, and seasonal complaints to identify patterns that could impact demand.
+• Study customer behavior: Look at return rates, support inquiries, and seasonal complaints to identify patterns that could impact demand.

-• Factor in external influences.
-Include public holidays, major weather events, and promotional periods that may have driven past results.
+• Factor in external influences: Include public holidays, major weather events, and promotional periods that may have driven past results.

 Once collected, clean your data by removing outliers, correcting errors, and filling in gaps.
 The cleaner your data, the clearer your seasonal patterns will be, and the more accurate your forecast becomes.

-Step 2.
-Identify seasonal patterns
+Step 2: Identify seasonal patterns

 Once your data is clean, it’s time to look for the story it’s telling.
 Are there regular peaks around November?
 Do site visits dip in June?
 Recognizing these patterns helps you anticipate demand instead of reacting to it.